tmr08c/tmr08c.github.io/content/blog/2021/04/adding-randomness-to-factoires/index.md

 end
 ```

+`Array.new(rand(0..Pizza::AVAILABLE_TOPPINGS.size))` will generate a random number between zero and the number of available toppings (`rand(0..Pizza::AVAILABLE_TOPPINGS.size)`) and create an `Array` of that size.
+We then leverage [`Array#new`](https://ruby-doc.org/core/Array.html#method-c-new)'s block argument to run some code to generate each entry in our new array.
+For generating entries, we will use the same code we had before, `Pizza::AVAILABLE_TOPPINGS.sample`.

-Now, when we generate our `Pizza`s, we will have a different number of different toppings.
+Now, when we generate our `Pizza`s, we will have a different number of different toppings each time.

 ```ruby
 3.times { puts FactoryBot.build(:pizza).inspect }